Board of Directors

 Aly grew up on a Christmas tree farm outside of North Plains, OR.
 Her parents started bringing her to Sauvie Island to pick berries, peaches, and pumpkins when she was 6 years old, and she’s been trying to find excuses to spend time there ever since.

 Aly teaches 6th, 7th, and 8th grade Language Arts at the island school and every year brings her 7th graders to the Sauvie Island Center for a field trip as part of their Food Unit.
 Aly strongly believes that food is tied to culture, and that teaching kids how to eat and appreciate where their food comes from is as important as teaching them the difference between a comma and a semi-colon.

 In her spare time, Aly enjoys hiking, reading, drinking coffee and wearing wool socks.

 Renee Manlove – Bio to come

 Alisa Rudnick – Bio to come

-Lesley Rush – Bio to come
+Lesley Rush –

 Despite growing up in the Garden State (New Jersey) and having a small backyard garden as a kid, Rich didn’t really think too much about where his food came from until he moved to Oregon after college.
 That’s when he started shopping at farmers markets and natural food stores, and connecting the great flavor and high quality of the local produce to the hard work and commitment of local farmers.
 Rich joined the CSA at Sauvie Island Organics in 2002, and has been a member ever since.